projectacrn/acrn-hypervisor/doc/tutorials/building_uos_from_clearlinux.rst

       $ sudo swupd bundle-add os-installer

 #.
 After installation is complete, use ``ister.py`` to
-   generate the image for UOS with the configuration in ``uos-image.json``:
+   generate the image for a User VM with the configuration in ``uos-image.json``:

    .. code-block:: none